Padangusthasana Big Toe Pose

 What are the benefits of Padangusthasana?

-Padangusthasana stretches the hamstrings, calves, and back; strengthens the core, thighs, and legs; and stimulates the digestive system.
+Padangusthasana stretches the hamstrings, calves, and back; strengthens the leg muscles (quadriceps and calves); and may help support the digestive system.
 It also has a calming effect on the mind and body.

 Which muscles are stretched in Padangusthasana?

-Padangusthasana stretches the hamstrings, calves, and back muscles while engaging the leg muscles, including the quadriceps and core muscles.
+Padangusthasana primarily stretches the hamstrings, calves, and back extensors (in the spine) while engaging the leg muscles, including the quadriceps and core muscles, for stability.

 Posted